Appointment with Danger

-Appointment with Danger is a 1950 American crime film noir starring Alan Ladd and Phyllis Calvert, supported by Paul Stewart, Jan Sterling, and Jack Webb.
-Produced and distributed by Paramount Pictures, the drama was directed by Lewis Allen and written by Richard L. Breen and Warren Duff.
+Appointment with Danger is a 1950 Paramount Pictures American crime film noir directed by Lewis Allen, written by Richard L. Breen and Warren Duff and starring Alan Ladd, Phyllis Calvert, Paul Stewart, Jan Sterling and Jack Webb.

 Filming began on the U.S. production in June 1949, the picture was released in Great Britain in April 1950, but did not debut in the USA until May 1951.